Endowed with some of the most beautiful islands in Palawan,

 Cuyaoyao Nature Park

-Important Announcement: Cuyaoyao Nature Park will be temporarily closed to visitors starting March 28, 2019 until May 31, 2019 for restoration and rehabilitation purposes.
+Important Announcement: Cuyaoyao Nature Park will be temporarily closed to visitors until June 30, 2020 in relation to COVID-19 pandemic community quarantine.

-Cuyaoyao Nature Park is a community-managed ecotourism site in Northern Taytay in the village of Cataban.
-Central feature of this site is the 5 series of water falls in a 2km stretch of the Cataban River.
-Wildlife abounds in the area, including many of Palawan’s endemic flora and fauna such as Palawan peacock pheasant, Blue paradise flycatcher, Palawan blue flycatcher, and Palawan tit.
-The famous Palawan stink badger is also a regular resident.
+Cataban Village’s Cuyaoyao Nature Park is a community-managed ecotourism site featuring five series of waterfalls.
+Irreplaceable wildlife abounds here, including many native bird species, such as the Palawan peacock pheasant, Blue paradise flycatcher, Palawan blue flycatcher, and Palawan tit.
+The famous Palawan stink badger also calls this place home.